V & SAR The Overland carriages: Phase two

 To respond to growing patronage, a further two sleeping cars were built in each of 1955, 1956, 1957 and 1958.
-1960 saw a further two second-class sitting cars constructed, and in 1962 a third first-class sitting car was constructed, to replace composite sitting car 3ABS which was returned to the Victorian Railways fleet.
+1960 saw a further two second-class sitting cars constructed, and in 1962 a third first-class sitting car was constructed.

 Phase three

 Construction picked up again in 1966, with two more second-class sitting cars built to a slightly modified design, replacing 1ABS and 2ABS which were returned to the VR fleet.
 The next year saw two further sleeping cars added, then the final two second-class sitting cars entered service in 1968.

 Phase four

 From 1970, the train underwent significant changes.
 The last of the E type timber carriages were withdrawn from joint-stock service and split between the South Australian and the Victorian Railways.
-To replace them, two Luggage Vans (CO), three Club Cars, and four Power Vans (PCO) were built for the train; and the remaining rollingstock was converted away from axle-mounted generator sets to instead take power from the generators fitted to the PCO.
+To replace them, two Luggage Vans (CO), three Club Cars, and four Power Vans (PCO) were built for the train; and the remaining rolling stock was converted away from axle-mounted generator sets to instead take power from the generators fitted to the PCO.

-Shortly afterwards, the first three second-class sitting cars (1BJ, 2BJ and 3BJ) had some compartments modified to provide on-train buffet facilities.
-These were reclassed RBJ.
+Shortly afterwards, the first three second-class sitting cars (1BJ, 2BJ and 3BJ) were modified to include a buffet and were reclassed RBJ.
 Also around the same time, the Victorian Railways (VR) purchased the South Australian Railways' (SAR) share in the first four Sleeping cars for their use on The Vinelander; these were replaced by 1972 with four new cars, taking on the old identities.